filipelucas42/ethglobal-lisbon-2023/README.md

 * seller address
 * buyer identifier (example: email)

-In this proof of concept we do not tackle privacy issues, in this version of the project we just ask for the buyers email to be stored on the blockchain to be associated with the purchased item.
-A next iteration would for example encrypt the email with a public key before going to the blockchain, then the MarketPlace team would decrypt it with a private key.

-Crypto TechStakk:
+The project is using the Linea Test Network so it uses the MetaMask SDK to propmt the user to change to the correct network.

+## TechStack:
 * [MetaMask SDK](https://metamask.io/sdk/)
   * ask user to change to the Linea network
   * if the MetaMask extension is not installed the SDK ask the user to install it
 * [Linea](https://linea.build/)
-  * the smart contract is deployed into the LineaNetwork
+  * the smart contract is deployed in the LineaNetwork
-  * all trasactions use this network

 ## Smart Contract
 The smart contract developed for this POC has the following methods: